 I envision a time where men are accountable for their behaviors, where they are responsible and fantastic husbands and fathers.
 That is what everyone wants, right?
 It’s not like we want the demise of the male sex, we just want them to step up to the plate, and become men.Anne Blythe, founder of Betrayal Trauma Recovery

 When women are empowered to hold abusers accountable, rather than stifled through the red tape of dysfunctional therapists and clergy, healing on a cultural level can begin to happen.

 As victims courageously seek out safe, trauma-informed support, they can begin to tell the true story of their abuser’s behavior.
-When women share what they have gone through, abusers are more likely to be held accountable, and women are closer to healing.

 Laurie Hall shares her own vulnerability:

 We want to be women.
 I love the idea of being in a close relationship with a strong man.
 That just makes me feel all kinds of feminine.Laure Hall, author of An Affair of the Mind

 Betrayal Trauma Recovery Group Supports Victims of Betrayal and Emotional Abuse

 At BTR, we understand that the pain of abuse and betrayal can feel crippling: however, you don’t have to stay down.
 When women first and foremost find safety, begin practicing self-care, and receive appropriate support, their journey to true healing begins.

 The Betrayal Trauma Recovery Group meets daily in every time zone and offers women a safe place to process trauma, express feelings, and make strong connections with other victims who understand.
 Joint today and receive the support and validation that you deserve.